After digesting the Christmas feast, the numerous King’s cakes in January, then February starts with Crepe day in France on Candlemas!

 It evolved into a Christian religious holiday since Pope Gelasius I decided to Christianize this pagan celebration and worship Jesus on that day.
 It became the feast of the Presentation of Jesus to the temple, also called the Purification of the Virgen.
 The first candlelight procession took place in 472 through Rome on that holiday.

 Candlemas is always on February 2nd, whereas Mardi Gras is a moving date associated with Easter.
 Fat Tuesday is the last day before Lent.
-In some part of the world, it is also common to eat crepes on that day.
+In some parts of the world, it is also common to eat crepes on that day.

 Also, on Candlemas day, Christians would often remove their Christmas decorations.
 Even though many do it on the Twelfth Night, the eve of the Epiphany.
 Others would simply remove them when it’s convenient.
 La Chandeleur eventually lost most of its religious meaning in France.
 But many Candlemas traditions remained!
 This French holiday is largely celebrated: mainly due to its tasty food tradition: the crepes!